-- Take an overnight pad, unwrap and unfold it (keeping the stickers at place)
+- Take an overnight pad, unwrap and unfold it (keeping the stickers in place)

 - Add aloe vera gel to the whole area of the pad (be generous with that)

-- You can also add 5-10 drops of lavender, rosemary and geranium essential oils.
+- You can also add 5-10 drops of the lavender, rosemary, and geranium essential oils.

 - Fold the pad back and put it into the package.

-- Put several ready-made pads in a freezer bag and out them in your freezer.
+- Put several ready-made pads in a freezer bag and into your freezer.

 And you’re done!